 As a graduate, you will be prepared to reliably demonstrate the ability to:

-- Support the analysis, planning, design, development and implementation of computer systems and networks.
+- assist with the implementation of computer systems and cloud solutions.

 - Ontario Secondary School Diploma (OSSD), or equivalent, or a mature applicant